+Date :

-Date : Athlete's Name :
+Athlete's Name : \\\\\

-To whor m it may concern :
+To whom it may concern :

-• should be managed according to the Canadian Guideline on Concussion in Spally completed a medical assessment for concussion on the above named at
+Athletes who sustain a suspected concussion should be managed according to the Canadian Guideline on Concussion in Sport.
+Accordingly, you certify that you have personally completed a medical assessment for concussion on the above named athlete.

 Results of medical assessment:

-activities without restriction. with a concussion and can resume full participation in school, work, and sp with concussion, but the assessment led to the following diagnoses and ort

-organized sports activities that coul (date), I have a tolerated and only at levels that do permitted to return to ski race train th a concussion.
-This athlete has been instructed to avoid all recreational ard potentially place them at risk of another concussion or head injury.
-Startin advised that they be allowed to participate in school and low-risk activities a not worsen their symptoms.
-They have been instructed that they will not being until the coach has been provided with a Medical Clearance Letter provided doctor or nurse practitioner in accordance with the Canadian Guidel g on is e ded by
+- □ This athlete has not been diagnosed with a concussion and can resume full participation in school, work, and sport activities without restriction. - □ This athlete has not been diagnosed with concussion, but the assessment led to the following diagnoses and recommendations: - This patient has been diagnosed with a concussion.
+This athlete has been instructed to avoid all recreational and organized sports activities that could potentially place them at risk of another concussion or head injury.
+Starting on \\\\\\(date), I have advised that they be allowed to participate in school and low-risk activities as tolerated and only at levels that do not worsen their symptoms.
+They have been instructed that they will not be permitted to return to ski race training until the coach has been provided with a Medical Clearance Letter provided by the athlete/family and signed by a medical doctor or nurse practitioner in accordance with the Canadian Guideline on Concussion in Sport.

 Other comments:

-Signature:
+Signature: Date:

-Print/Stamp: MD / Nurse Practitioner (circle one)
+Print/Stamp: